 The Golden State is one of several with major tribal hurdles to clear.

 In many states, tribes retain gambling exclusivity in exchange for payments to the state.
 Tribes argue that any expansion must be done within the context of those existing compacts.
 Any change can upset the apple cart.
 Their opposition represents the greatest obstacle to legalization in some places, particularly in the West, where gaming is often conducted by tribes.

 California has been trying to push online poker through opposition for a decade, without much progress.
 Tribal leaders have called the state’s efforts “fatally flawed,” standing against the proposed tax and suitability terms.
 According to California lawmakers, online poker has almost no chance to progress without a consensus approval from the tribes.

-There’s online gambling legislation in Michigan, but tribes haven’t been won over yet.
+There’s legislation under consideration for online casinos in Michigan, but tribes haven’t been won over yet.
 Tribes from New Mexico and Oklahoma have also expressed opposition to various forms of gambling expansion.
 And those are far from the only states could face the same hurdles in the future.

 Tribal gaming isn’t exclusive to the West, though.
 Some eastern states have chosen to take up the issue despite the presence of tribal gaming.
 New York, for instance, has been at it for a long time with only modest progress.
 It’s trying again in 2018, with legislation carrying over into the new year.

 Because of tribal gaming and many of the reasons above, the momentum for iGaming in Western states is probably going to continue to lag well behind states in the rest of the country.